ponylang/library-scaffolding-generator/README.md

 - A Makefile to automate building and testing
 - CircleCI setup (more actions will be required)
   * Build and test your project on each PR against most recent Pony release
-  * Support for a daily cron job to test your project against bleeding-edge Pony master.
+  * Support for a daily cron job to test your project against bleeding-edge Pony main.
 - Basic `.gitignore`
 - Contribution guide that matches Pony's.
 - Code of Conduct that matches Pony's.